 Each family is unique.
 From who is in their family and how they define their family, to their aspirations for their children's well being (when there are children) and their financial management.
-It also involves relationships within communities which continue to exist after a family experiences divorce or separation.
-Individuals often desire to maintain or transform a variety of relationships as the couple separates.
+It also involves relationships within communities which continue to exist after a family experiences a divorce transition.
+Individuals often desire to maintain or transform a variety of relationships as they uncouple.
 How individuals participate in the business of their separation is key to their broader goals.

-This is a formal process that supports creative individualized solutions for divorcing/separating individuals.
+This is a formal contractual process that supports creative individualized solutions for divorcing individuals.
 It involves mutual decision making, transparency, dignity, and durable solutions.
-The clients and their professionals are supported by a clear contract (participation agreement), road map, and ethics protocols in this statutory process.
-It is the only process other than litigation that is formally recognized and supported in the law.
+The clients and their interdisciplinary professionals are supported by a participation agreement, road map, and ethics protocols in this statutory process.

 2150 N. 107th Street, Suite 210, Seattle, WA 98133

 Parents can use a co-parenting coach or a child specialist to create a plan for their children and their parenting.
 This professional is shared by both parents and is a "neutral" professional.

 These individuals work with clients by agreement to ensure the clients have a shared understanding of their assets, debts, budgets, and provide tools for a thoughtful and shared financial plan during and after divorce/separation.
 This professional is shared by both clients and is a "neutral" professional.

 A mediator is hired by both clients and helps the clients reach a negotiated settlement.
 There are varied approaches and settings for mediation.
 The mediator is not a decision maker.
 The mediator skillfully facilitates the negotiations between the clients.
 Mediators have a variety of professional back grounds, styles, and settings.
 Services and skill levels vary.

 An arbitrator is a paid decision maker.
 Most often someone with respected expertise in her/his area of law.
 Clients may select arbitration for privacy or efficiency.